rackerlabs/rackspace-how-to/content/exchange/manually-configure-ios-devices-for-email-hosted-on-exchange-2013.md

 Apple iOS 7 device.

 **Note:** The images in this article show iPhone 5 running iOS 7.
 Although screens on other iOS devices differ, the process is similar.
-For more modern iOS versions, refer to [The Cloud Office Help Center](https://emailhelp.rackspace.com) for instructions.
+For more modern iOS versions, refer to the [Cloud Office Email Help Tool](https://emailhelp.rackspace.com) for instructions.

 The administrator of your account must verify that an ActiveSync license is attached in your account via the Cloud Control